IP address blocking

 IP address blocking or IP banning is a configuration of a network service that blocks requests from hosts with certain IP addresses.
-IP address blocking is commonly used to protect against brute force attacks and to prevent access by a disruptive address.
+It is commonly used to protect against brute force attacks and to prevent access by a disruptive address.
 It can also be used to restrict access to or from a particular geographic area; for example, syndicating content to a specific region through the use of Internet geolocation.

 IP address blocking can be implemented with a hosts file (e.g., for Mac, Windows, Android, or OS X) or with a TCP wrapper (for Unix-like operating systems).
 It can be bypassed using methods such as proxy servers; however, this can be circumvented with DHCP lease renewal.

 How it works

 Every device connected to the Internet is assigned a unique IP address, which is needed to enable devices to communicate with each other.
 With appropriate software on the host website, the IP address of visitors to the site can be logged and can also be used to determine the visitor's geographical location.

 Logging the IP address can, for example, monitor if a person has visited the site before, for example, to vote more than once, as well as to monitor their viewing pattern, how long since they performed any activity on the site (and set a time out limit), besides other things.

 Knowing the visitor's geolocation indicates, besides other things, the visitor's country.
 In some cases, requests from or responses to a certain country would be blocked entirely.
 Geo-blocking has been used, for example, to block shows in certain countries, such as censoring shows deemed inappropriate.
 This is especially frequent in places such as China.

 Internet users may circumvent geo-blocking and censorship and protect their personal identity using a Virtual Private Network.

 On a website, an IP address block can prevent a disruptive address from access, though a warning and/or account block may be used first.
-Dynamic allocation of IP addresses by ISPs can complicate IP address blocking by making it difficult to block a specific user without blocking many IP addresses (blocks of IP address ranges), thereby creating collateral damage.
-For websites with low-enough popularity (often intentionally, with explicitly declaring the majority of potential visitors as out-of-scope) the large-scale collateral damage is often tolerable: most of website accesses, for addresses belong to the same IP range, are accesses of persons just having a dynamic IP address, but the same Internet service provider (ISP), country, city and city districts, based on which IP ranges are assigned by ISPs.
+Dynamic allocation of IP addresses by Internet service providers (ISPs) can complicate IP address blocking by making it difficult to block a specific user without blocking many IP addresses (blocks of IP address ranges), thereby creating collateral damage.
+For websites with low-enough popularity (often intentionally, with explicitly declaring the majority of potential visitors as out-of-scope) the large-scale collateral damage is often tolerable: most of website accesses, for addresses belong to the same IP range, are accesses of persons just having a dynamic IP address, but the same ISP, country, city and city districts, based on which IP ranges are assigned by ISPs.
 On websites with low-enough total visitor count, it is improbable that all these features match more than a single person.
 For large websites, Terms of Services usually reserve the right of their admins to block access at own discretion, enabling them to create collateral damage this way.